sdss/desisim/README.rst

 Introduction
 ------------

+This is a fork of the desisim package designed to be used for LVM.

 This package contains scripts and packages for simulating DESI spectra.
 For full documentation, please visit `desisim on Read the Docs`_